Conflict of Interest Frequently Asked Questions

 The policy applies to all schools and divisions and all employees at Tufts University, including, without limitation all faculty members, administrators and staff members.
 In addition, the sections titled Prohibition Against Using Position or Influence for Personal Gain or Advancement, Mingling of Outside Professional Relationship with University Professional Relationships and Use of University Resources also apply to all others who are University-engaged lecturers, advisors or mentors to Tufts students or advisory board members for Schools and Departments at Tufts, whether or not paid (“Advisors”).

-or (v) any other relative currently living with an employee or an Advisor or whose assets such employee or an Advisor controls.
+- any other relative currently living with an Employee or an Advisor or whose assets such Employee or an Advisor controls.

 related to or overlap (or may have the appearance of doing so) with a covered individual’s institutional role(s) and activities at the University must be reported.
 This includes, without limitation, off campus, non-University commitments, such as company ownership, an additional business, or a board or management position or consulting activities for external entities.
 In addition, any personal relationships that overlap with a covered individual’s institutional role(s) (and activities) must be reported and this would include, without limitation, supervising an immediate family member who is an employee at the University or doing research in a covered individual’s laboratory or grading a family member who is enrolled in a covered individual’s academic course.